sevvaloz/sevvaloz/README.md

 ▫ Hi there! <br/>
 ▫️ I am a computer engineer and I am currently working as an Android developer. <br/>
 ▫️ My passion is developing mobile applications. <br/>
-▫️ I am constantly improving my skills on Android, Kotlin and Java. <br/>
+▫️ I am constantly improving my skills on Android, Kotlin, Java and Jetpack Compose. <br/>
 ▫️ I am also learning iOS development with Swift.

 ## 🌍 Socials